Determinative: Egyptian

 In Ancient Egyptian hieroglyphs, determinatives came at the end of a word.
-Nearly every word – nouns, verbs, and adjectives – features a determinative, some of which become rather specific: "Upper Egyptian barley" or "excreted things".
+Nearly every word – nouns, verbs, and adjectives – features a determinative, some of which become very specific: "Upper Egyptian barley" or "excreted things".
 It is believed that they were used as much as word dividers as for semantic disambiguation.
 Examples include 𓀀 (man), 𓁐 (woman) and 𓀭 (god/king).

 Determinatives are generally not transcribed, but when they are, they are transcribed by their number in Gardiner's Sign List.

 Chinese

 Some 90% of Chinese characters are determinative-phonetic compounds; the phonetic element and the determinative (called a radical) are combined to form a single glyph.
 Both the meaning and pronunciation of the characters have shifted over the millennia, to the point that the determinatives and phonetic elements are not always reliable guides; nevertheless, radicals are still important for indexing of characters such as in a dictionary.